SeasX/SeasLog/README.md

 > `seaslog.buffer_size = 100` Configure the buffer_size with 100.
 The buffer_size default 0, it’s meaning don’t use buffer.
 If buffer_size > 0,   SeasLog will rewritten down into the Data Store when the prerecorded log in memory count >= this buffer_size,and then refresh the memory poll.

-> `seaslog.level = 3` Default logger level.
-The Default value was 0, it’s meaning all of the level.
-SeasLog will record the log which level after DEBUG when level setting in 1, and so on.
-Yes, SeasLog won’t record anything when level setting in 8.
+> `seaslog.level = 8` Default logger level.The Default value was 8, it’s meaning SeasLog will record all of the level.

+> `seaslog.level = 0` SeasLog will record which level EMERGENCY.

+> `seaslog.level = 1` SeasLog will record which level EMERGENCY,ALERT.

+> `seaslog.level = 2` SeasLog will record which level EMERGENCY,ALERT,CRITICAL.

+> `seaslog.level = 3` SeasLog will record which level EMERGENCY,ALERT,CRITICAL,ERROR.

+> `seaslog.level = 4` SeasLog will record which level EMERGENCY,ALERT,CRITICAL,ERROR,WARNING.

+> `seaslog.level = 5` SeasLog will record which level EMERGENCY,ALERT,CRITICAL,ERROR,WARNING,NOTICE.

+> `seaslog.level = 6` SeasLog will record which level EMERGENCY,ALERT,CRITICAL,ERROR,WARNING,NOTICE,INFO.

+> `seaslog.level = 7` SeasLog will record which level EMERGENCY,ALERT,CRITICAL,ERROR,WARNING,NOTICE,INFO,DEBUG.

 > `seaslog.throw_exception = 1` Open an exception that throws the SeasLog to throw itself.
 When the directory authority or the receive server port is blocked, throw an exception; do not throw an exception when closed.